eagle-ai/eagle-ai.github.io/tutorial-classfication.md

     * Base case

-        You may configure the default path for Hadoop clients to connect remote hdfs namenode.
+        You may configure the default path for Apache Hadoop clients to connect remote hdfs namenode.

             classification.fs.defaultFS=hdfs://sandbox.hortonworks.com:8020